scala-steward-org/scala-steward/docs/scalafix-migrations.md

 the new rule to the list of [migrations][migrations] is enough for that.
 Once that pull request is merged, Scala Steward will start using this migration.

-When running Scala Steward you can also specify files via the `--scalafix-migrations` command-line option that contain additional migrations which are not be present in the [default list][migrations].
+When running Scala Steward you can also specify files or URLs via the `--scalafix-migrations` command-line option that contain additional migrations which are not be present in the [default list][migrations].
 These files are in [HOCON][HOCON] format and should look like this: